nspyre-org/nspyre/docs/source/getting_started.rst

 Once the instrument and data servers have been started, we can run our experiment.
 The InstrumentGateway provides a connection to the InstrumentServer and its devices.
-We can create a data set on the data server and provide data it by creating a DataSource.
-A simple experiment might look something like this:
+We can create a data set on the data server and provide data to it by creating a DataSource.
+A simple experiment might look something like
+this:

 .. code-block:: python